beancount/ledger2beancount/docs/manual.md

 you could do this:

-	include "ledger-specific-header.ledger" ; NoL2B
+	C 1.00 Mb = 1024 Kb ; NoL2B

-If you want to skip several lines, you can use this syntax:
+If you want to skip several lines, you can use `$ignore_marker begin` and `$ignore_marker end`.
+This syntax is also useful for ledger `include` directives, which don't allow a comment on the same line.

 	; NoL2B begin
-	...
+	include ledger-specific-header.ledger
 	; NoL2B end